Tannervanorden/Dark_Dusky_Positive_Selection/README.md

 Sort_Genes.py is the script that was used to separate the genes based off of EggNogMapper annotation.
 You must remove the header line before this script will run.

-Translate.py is the script that was used to translate the open reading frames.
+Translate.py is the script that was used to translate the ORFs.

 Pal2nal.sh is the script that was used to create codon alignments.